Francesco Vinea

 With regards to Vinea, who he grouped in thematic to Tito Conti and Edoardo Gelli, the contemporary American art collector James Jackson Jarves said : His sentiment is unrefined and extremely realistic, going, like his strokes of brush, without equivocations or apologetic disguises, directly to his point.
-In composition his range is limited and studio-nurtured —mainly free and jovial topics that delight in glancing bits of contrasting color and action, and bric-a-brac displays.
+In composition his range is limited and studio-nurtured – mainly free and jovial topics that delight in glancing bits of contrasting color and action, and bric-a-brac displays.

+Vinea died on October 22, 1902, in Florence.